-The Declaration makes it clear that the future relationship will be a delicate balance of rights and obligations; it has a lofty aspiration to simultaneously respect the integrity of the EU’s Single Market and the four indivisible freedoms of the Union, alongside the UK’s sovereignty and its decision to end the free movement of people and strike its own trade deals.Return to menu
+The Declaration makes it clear that the future relationship will be a delicate balance of rights and obligations.
+It has a lofty aspiration to simultaneously respect the integrity of the EU’s Single Market and the four indivisible freedoms of the Union, alongside the UK’s sovereignty and its decision to end the free movement of people and strike its own trade deals.Return to menu Share this link

-The EU and UK envisages a future trading relationship which is ‘as close as possible’, but how close is as close as possible?
+The EU and UK envisage a future trading relationship which is ‘as close as possible’, but how close is as close as possible?

 The EU and UK envisage a comprehensive free trade area combining deep regulatory and customs cooperation.
 This should ensure no tariffs, fees, charges or quantitative restrictions across all goods sectors; it should also remove the need for rules of origin checks.

-However, the Parties also envisage that this trading relationship will be ‘as close as possible’.
-This is not the same as frictionless trade at the border as set out in the government’s “Chequers Statement” earlier this year.
+However, the parties also envisage that this trading relationship will be ‘as close as possible’.
+This is not the same as frictionless trade at the border as set out in the government’s 'Chequers Statement' earlier this year.
 The extent of UK commitments on customs and regulatory cooperation, including with regard to alignment of rules, would be taken into account in the application of related checks and controls at the borders.
-This essentially means that at some point in the future the UK will have to make a decision about how much it is prepared to stay aligned to EU rules and regulations in the knowledge that friction at the border would be the likely trade-off.Return to menu
+This essentially means that at some point in the future the UK will have to make a decision about how much it is prepared to stay aligned to EU rules and regulations in the knowledge that friction at the border would be the likely trade-off.Return to menu Share this link

 What about freedom of movement?

-The political declaration makes it clear that the freedom of movement of people will end after the transition period.
+The Political Declaration makes it clear that the freedom of movement of people will end after the transition period.
 In the Declaration both parties commit to the aim of visa free travel for short term visits and suggest similar arrangements would apply to students, exchanges or researchers.
 However, there is no commitment about those citizens wishing to live and work long term in either jurisdiction.
-This is something which will be negotiated as part of the future relationship.Return to menu
+This is something which will be negotiated as part of the future relationship.Return to menu Share this link

 What form will the future relationship take?

 In the Political Declaration the EU and UK suggest that their future agreement could take the form of an ‘Association Agreement’.
-The EU has historically used Association Agreements to create “privileged links” with non-member countries, originally as a precursor to applying for full EU.
-These privileged links can involve setting up free trade areas, or creating broader economic and political co-operation on areas of mutual interest – so would theoretically fit the needs of our future relationship quite well.Return to menu
+The EU has historically used Association Agreements to create 'privileged links' with non-member countries, originally as a precursor to applying for full EU.
+These privileged links can involve setting up free trade areas, or creating broader economic and political co-operation on areas of mutual interest – so would theoretically fit the needs of our future relationship quite well.Return to menu Share this link

 When will the future relationship be negotiated?